 Activate by pressing the transmission control switch on the end of the gearshift lever with the gearshift in the D(Drive) position.
-The transmission with overdrive off operates in gears one through four, providing more engine braking than D(Drive) with Overdrive ON and is useful whenever driving conditions (i.e., city traffic, hilly terrain, etc.) cause the transmission to excessively shift between D (Overdrive) and other gears.
+The transmission, with overdrive off, operates in gears one through four, providing more engine braking than D(Drive) with Overdrive ON and is useful whenever driving conditions

+(i.e., city traffic, hilly terrain, etc.) cause the transmission to excessively shift between D (Overdrive) and other gears.
 Deactivate D (Overdrive) when:

 - driving with a heavy load.

 - towing a trailer up or down steep hills.

 - additional engine braking is desired.
-If towing a trailer, refer to Driving while you tow in the Trailer Towing chapter.
+If towing a trailer, refer to Driving while you tow in this chapter.

-To return to D (Overdrive) mode, press the transmission control switch at the end of the gear shift lever.
+To return to D (Overdrive) mode, press the transmission control switch.
 The TCIL will no longer be illuminated.